 Courses & Credits

-- Honors colloquia and seminars designated with an HONR prefix in the University Schedule of Classes and are typically conducted in a seminar format.
+- Honors Prefix Courses: These courses are designated with an HONR prefix in the University Schedule of Classes and are typically conducted in a seminar format.

 Class Project Agreements